tbranyen/diffhtml/README.md

 ##### Release element

-Use this method if you need to clean up Web Worker usage, memory allocations, and anything else internal to diffHTML associated with your element.
+Use this method if you need to clean up memory allocations and anything else internal to diffHTML associated with your element.
 This is very useful for unit testing and general cleanup when you're done with an element.

 ``` javascript
 var h1 = document.createElement('h1');